Moreno Valley Medical Center

 If you would like to apply for a local event sponsorship, such as: special fund raising events (luncheons, recognition dinners); conferences; symposia; public policy briefings; and health education forums; visit this site for more information and to apply.

-Kaiser Permanente Moreno Valley is currently focused on supporting the following health needs and related strategic priorities.
+Kaiser Permanente Moreno Valley Medical Center is currently focused on supporting the following health needs and related strategic priorities.
 Reviewing this area will help to ensure that your proposed grant project is aligned with these priorities.

 Increase coverage, access, and utilization of health care services for populations that are underserved, uninsured, and/or underinsured.